-

 Rossini – Petite Messe Solennelle

-There are four solo parts – for which we will welcome four singers all of whom have sung with us before: Julia Morley (soprano), Sarah Ogden (mezzo soprano), Alistair Donaghue (tenor) and Daniel Sumner (baritone).
+There are four solo parts – for which we welcomed four singers all of whom have sung with us before: Julia Morley (soprano), Sarah Ogden (mezzo soprano), Alistair Donaghue (tenor) and Daniel Sumner (baritone).

-Accompaniment is for piano (played by Chris Pulleyn), and harmonium (played by our accompanist Malcolm Hinchliffe)
+Accompaniment was on piano (played by Chris Pulleyn), and harmonium (played by our accompanist Malcolm Hinchliffe)